American Hotel Income Properties REIT LP Announces 2023 Annual Meeting Date and Support Agreement with Significant Securityholder

 ABOUT AMERICAN HOTEL INCOME PROPERTIES RET LP

-American Hotel Income Properties REIT LP (TSX: HOT.UN, TSX: HOT.U, TSX: HOT.DB.V), or AHIP, is a limited partnership formed to invest in hotel real estate properties across the United States.
-AHIP’s premium branded, select-service hotels are located in secondary metropolitan markets that benefit from diverse and typically stable demand.
-AHIP’s hotels operate under brands affiliated with Marriott, Hilton, IHG and Choice Hotels through license agreements.
-The Company’s long-term objectives are to build on its proven track record of successful investment, deliver monthly U.S. dollar denominated distributions to unitholders, and generate value through the continued growth of its diversified hotel portfolio.
+American Hotel Income Properties REIT LP HOTHOTHOT, or AHIP, is a limited partnership formed to invest in hotel real estate properties across the United States.
+AHIP's premium branded, select-service hotels are located in secondary metropolitan markets that benefit from diverse and typically stable demand.
+AHIP's hotels operate under brands affiliated with Marriott, Hilton, IHG and Choice Hotels through license agreements.
+The Company's long-term objectives are to build on its proven track record of successful investment, deliver monthly U.S. dollar denominated distributions to unitholders, and generate value through the continued growth of its diversified hotel portfolio.
 More information is available at www.ahipreit.com.

 FORWARD-LOOKING INFORMATION